 - CosmoCaixa: Barcelona science museum is a fun, interactive museum about scientific phenomena.
 It's certainly recommended when travelling with children who get in for free up to 16 years old.
-Tickets for this modern museum are just 3 euros for adults, so this is a good low-budget tip for your trip to this city.
+Tickets for this modern museum are cheap for adults, so this is a good low-budget tip for your trip to this city.

 - Parc de la Ciutadella: A beautiful park next to Barcelona's historic city centre with a lovely fountain, World Fair buildings, and a beautiful boulevard leading to the Arc de Triomf.
 The perfect spot for a walk through the city centre, a picnic, or to bring your own bottle of cava.

 - The Barri Gotic, or Gothic Quarter is Barcelona's old town centre, and its many narrow alleyways and cosy squares make it a fun district to get lost in for a while.
-Be sure to visit the La Seu cathedral (visit between 8:00 – 12:45 or between 17:45 – 19:30 when the cathedral is free) with the adjacent cloister of Santa Eulalia.
+Be sure to visit the La Seu cathedral (visit between 8:00 – 12:45 or between 17:45 – 19:30 when the cathedral is free to visit because of the mass) with the adjacent cloister of Santa Eulalia.

 - Sardanes: The ‘Sardanes’ is a traditional Catalan dance that has regular demonstrations on the square in front of the cathedral (Placa de la Seu, 9 February - 13 July and 14 September - 17 November: every Saturday at 6.00 pm.
 From 15 September to 28 July: Sundays and public holidays at 11.15am.
 There are no shows in the summer months)